 The anion gap is a value calculated from the results of an electrolyte blood test which informs clinicians about the balance of positively and negatively charged particles in the blood.
 This is a useful measure to diagnose diseases and disorders associated with an acid/base imbalance in the body.

 What Is the Anion Gap?

-However, blood tests usually do not measure all ions, in essence, the anion gap tells us about the unmeasured anions and cations in the blood.
-There are normally more unmeasured anions than cations, hence there is an anion gap [R].
+However, blood tests usually do not measure all types of ions.
+This means the anion gap gives us a picture of the unmeasured anions and cations in the blood.
+There are normally more unmeasured anions than cations, hence there is usually an anion gap .

 The value of the anion gap is reported in milliequivalents per liter (mEq/L).